AlfrescoArchive/ttc-docs/workshop.md

 Before cloning anything, we recommend to create a **workshop/** directory somewhere in your laptop/pc.

-As a temporary measure, in every Jenkinsfile involved in this workshop, it is required to change every reference to `develop` branch for `master`.

 # Front End (Client)

 ## Postman Collection